Customizing Rossum: The Schema Configuration Guide

 - Schema with account codes for salaries in XLSX

-Elisctl can either be used in a command line interface mode by executing each command individually by passing it as an argument, or in an interactive shell mode of executing elisctl without parameters and then typing the commands into the shown prompt.
-In this manual, we will be using elisctl in an interactive shell mode.
+rossum can either be used in a command line interface mode by executing each command individually by passing it as an argument, or in an interactive shell mode of executing rossum without parameters and then typing the commands into the shown prompt.
+In this manual, we will be using rossum in an interactive shell mode.

 The tool is available for Mac OS, Linux or Windows.
 For the Windows version, download the latest release, install it and run it either from the Start menu or within the Command Prompt application.
 For Linux and Mac OS, install the package from PyPI by typing the following to the Terminal: